×

 The Western Interstate Commission for Higher Education (WICHE) and the Andrew W. Mellon Foundation are pleased to provide this Request for Proposals for the 2023 WICHE Institute for Leaders in the Humanities developing a leadership development program for aspiring academic leaders with a background in the humanities.
 This leadership development program would allow institutions in the WICHE region to grow their own leadership and diversify their academic administration by preparing their humanities faculty to effectively and confidently take on and succeed in leadership roles.

 The WICHE Institute for Leaders in the Humanities refers to an in-person intensive workshop conducted by WICHE and the WICHE Academy for Leaders in the Humanities encompasses all work produced by the selected cohorts as a part of their participation in this program.
-You may see both terms used in reference to this program.
+You may see both terms used for this program.

 Eligibility